 Where to stay in Kyoto

-By now you have an idea what to do in the different parts of Kyoto, but then the next question arises.
+By now you have an idea of what to do in the different parts of Kyoto, but then the next question arises.
 What is the best place to stay in Kyoto?
 All things considered, we recommend you stay downtown, in or near the Gion or Kawaramachi-Dori districts.
-These areas are well connected to the public transport and central to many of the main attractions.
+These areas are well connected to public transport and central to many of the main attractions.
 Here you will also find an abundance of restaurants, shops, and entertainment venues.

 - Tazuru – a traditional Japanese ryokan with historic charm, overlooking the Kamo river.